Rana-Phy/SNAP/README.md

 If you use this potential in your research, please cite:

 ## Usage Instructions
-To apply this potential in your LAMMPS simulations, use the following command in your input script:
+To apply SNAP in your LAMMPS simulations, use the following command in your input script:

 pair_style snap
 \